 We can all accept that “there are many ways things could have been besides the way they actually are”.
 There's no problem with that.
-However, David Lewis thinks that this sentence involves an “existential quantification”.
-Why does he think that?
+However, David Lewis believed that this sentence involves an “existential quantification”.
+Why does he believe that?
 Surely you can only existentially quantify over that which exists.
 That’s why it’s existential and not modal.
 Ways things that could have been don't actually exist.
 There could be three-headed snakes; though there aren’t.
 Therefore we can’t quantify over three-headed snakes.
 As Quine put it: “To be is to be the value of a variable.”
 Things that could be can’t be the values of variables.

 Lewis, however, preempts my problem and asks: